cockroachdb/docs/v21.2/show-jobs.md

 ### Show changefeed jobs

-<span class="version-tag">New in v21.2:</span> You can display specific fields relating to changefeed jobs by running `SHOW CHANGEFEED JOBS`.
+{% include_cached new-in.html version="v21.2" %} You can display specific fields relating to changefeed jobs by running `SHOW CHANGEFEED JOBS`.
 These fields include:

 * [`high_water_timestamp`](monitor-and-debug-changefeeds.html#monitor-a-changefeed): Guarantees all changes before or at this time have been emitted.
 * [`sink_uri`](create-changefeed.html#sink-uri): The destination URI of the configured sink for a changefeed.